BREAKING NEWS

 Charles sentenced Maurer to additional 10 to 20 years in prison for endangering the welfare of a child and conspiracy charges.
 She was ordered to serve the sentences consecutively.

-As a result of Max’s death which had devastated the Annville Township community, two state senators approved a grant to build a playground dedicated to Max at Annville Elementary School for the 2022-2023 school year.
+As a result of Max’s death which had devastated the Annville Township community, two state senators approved a grant to build a playground dedicated to Max at Annville Elementary School.

 Advertisement